 Mindfulness practice can be done in a secular manner, in a spiritual context, or as a complement to a religious practice.
 For many who attend, mindfulness practice is their major spiritual affiliation.
 For some, sangha supports other religious or spiritual practices.

 You do not have to be a Buddhist to enjoy and benefit from attending SnowFlower.

 SnowFlower uses a Google Group as our primary method of communicating with and within our community.
 There are weekly messages for all of our gatherings, as well as announcements for retreats and other practice opportunities that are sent out to the group.
 In addition to simply announcing things that are going on, it’s a community forum to explore practice related questions and also share other practice related items like Buddhist educational opportunities.
 To join the SnowFlower group to get all of the email notifications, please send an email to email@example.com.

 At our meetings on Tuesdays and Fridays, SnowFlower offers a lending library of resources by Thich Nhat Hanh and other authors “on the path.”
 Feel free to check out these materials.

 Growing with SnowFlower Sangha

 Kalyana Mitta means “spiritual friends.”
 At SnowFlower, Kalyana Mitta (KM) denotes a practice opportunity for groups of approximately 6-12 persons in size whose members meet monthly to offer and receive support in their practice.
 The intention is that these groups provide a safe container to share at a deeper level than may occur during a regular sangha meeting.
 A KM group typically develops its own format, which may involve selected readings on a particular topic such as compassion or reading and discussing a book of Thay’s.
-A meeting will generally include short sits at start and close, a check-in to say how each person comes to the meeting, and discussion of the material under study.
+A meeting will generally include short sits at start and close, a check-in, and discussion of the material under study.
 The group sets its own rules and meeting times.